solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 ## Wrapping functions

-To collect the performance data of a given function, we'll need to wrap it in another, which collects are reports the relevant data.
+To collect the performance data of a given function, we'll need to wrap it in another function that collects and reports the relevant data.
 You can simply store the old function reference in a new variable, overwrite the function at the original location, and call the stored function within the new one.
 However, there are handy tools to make this process easier.
 We use shimmer.